 We supply wild foods to anyone who wants them - restaurants, our friends, the public, wholesalers and distributors - because we believe in that.
 There is a great need for sufficient nutrition and easy availability of it.
 In our bodies and on our landscapes.

 Our work is actual research into wild foods as a future resource for food on our planet.
 We record every move we make, every plant we harvest and every change in the populations we collect from.
 This is something we learned from Miles Irving at Forager.
-We are creating a template for future generations.
+We are creating a sustainable example for future generations.